A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Introduction

-To date, there exist a range of affordable wearable monitoring devices that possess the capacity for high quality heartbeat monitoring \cite{Stahl2016, Wallen2016}.
+To date, there exist a range of affordable wearable monitoring devices that possess the capacity for high quality heartbeat recording \cite{Stahl2016, Wallen2016}.
 These devices have already been used to detect cardiac abnormalities such as atrial fibrillation \cite{Tison2018}.
-However, while heartbeat data is abundant, other physiological signals are markedly less common.
-To be immediately relevant, ED\textsubscript{P} systems must be able to generate accurate predictions with only unimodal heartbeat input.

-The link between emotion and heartbeat has a neurobiological correlate in the limbic and autonomic nervous systems.
-The limbic system, which includes structures such as the amygdala and hippocampus, is important for the processing of emotional information \cite{Phillips2003, Dalgleish2004, Redondo2014}.
-Physiological responses to emotional stimuli are then coordinated by another limbic structure, the hypothalamus, which regulates heartbeat through antagonistic activity in the sympathetic and parasympathetic branches of the autonomic nervous system (ANS) \cite{Ekman1983, Kreibig2010}.
-This relationship between emotion and heartbeat is recapitulated by neuropsychological theories, which state that the mental component of emotion is simply the cognitive perception of physiological changes elicited by emotion-inducing stimuli \cite{JAMES1884, Cannon1929}.

-The cardiac cycle is a complex dynamical process.
-Correspondingly, the heartbeat time series is non-stationary \cite{Weber1992} and non-linear \cite{Sunagawa1998}.
-In order to adequately describe these characteristics, ED\textsubscript{P} systems must model complex temporal structure.
-Furthermore, for ED\textsubscript{P} systems to be applied in real-world applications where confidence is a key ingredient to decision-making (e.g. healthcare \cite{Johnson2016}), the model must describe uncertainty over the emotional state output.
+However, while heartbeat data is common, other physiological signals are strikingly rare in today's technology landscape.
+To be immediately relevant, therefore, ED\textsubscript{P} systems must be able to generate accurate predictions using only unimodal heartbeat input in the form of inter-beat-intervals (IBIs).
+Furthermore, the cardiac cycle is a complex dynamical process.
+The corresponding heartbeat time series is non-stationary \cite{Weber1992} and non-linear \cite{Sunagawa1998}.
+In order to adequately describe these characteristics, ED\textsubscript{P} systems must have the capacity to model complex temporal structure.